Rebecca Lynn

 Education:

 JD/MBA degree from the Haas School of Business and U.C.
 Berkeley School of Law at the University of California at Berkeley.
-B.S. in chemical engineering from the University of Missouri in 1996.
+B.S. in chemical engineering from the University of Missouri.